 - Price to EBT, EBIT and EBITDA

-- Price to seller’s discretionary cash flow or net cash flow
+- Business sale price to seller’s discretionary cash flow or net cash flow

 - Price to fixed business assets or total asset base